-In 2018, Oklahoma adopted the Insurance Business Transfer Act10Fmodeled after UK’s Part IV regulation with a few significant differences.
+In 2018, Oklahoma adopted the Insurance Business Transfer Act10Fmodeled after UK’s Part VII regulation with a few significant differences.
 The differences include no restriction on the type of insurance nor restrictions on the age of the business.
 Oklahoma law provides for both insurers to nominate a potential independent expert with the Insurance Commissioner appointing one or another if he or she is not satisfied with the nominations.
 The independent expert report is submitted with the IBT application to the Oklahoma Insurance Department which approves the IBT plan to be submitted to the court upon satisfactory showing that statutory standards are met.
 The court requires notice and opportunity to be heard prior to court approval of implementation of the plan.
 As of this writing, Oklahoma has completed two IBTs in October 2020 and September 2021, involving a Rhode Island and Wisconsin insurer respectively, which are described below.
 Neither of the plans were challenged in the state court proceedings.

 In 2021, Arkansas adopted the Insurance Business Transfer Act11F which is based on the Oklahoma and Rhode Island statutes.
-The key differences are: the assuming insurer must be licensed in each line of business in each state where the transferring insurer is licensed unless an exception is be made for an extraordinary circumstance; specific factors are provided in the Arkansas IBT law that the Commissioner must consider before approving the IBT including the impact on contract holders and reinsurers in addition to policyholders;. additional guidance on what would be a material adverse impact; specific guidance for proposed long-term care IBTs and additional requirements for the expert opinion report
+The key differences are: the assuming insurer must be licensed in each line of business in each state where the transferring insurer is licensed unless an exception is made for an extraordinary circumstance; specific factors are provided in the Arkansas IBT law that the Commissioner must consider before approving the IBT including the impact on contract holders and reinsurers in addition to policyholders; additional guidance on what would be a material adverse impact; specific guidance for proposed long-term care IBTs and additional requirements for the expert opinion report.

+[Hold for additional information about Corporate Divisions and a few selected state summaries]

 The National Council of Insurance Legislators has promulgated a model IBT law12F modeled after the Oklahoma IBT statutes, as well as a model CD law13F.
 A number of states have adopted CD statutes, whether specific to insurance or based on the state’s general power over corporations.
 Those states include Arizona, Connecticut, Illinois, Iowa, Michigan, Arkansas, and Pennsylvania14F.
 All of these statutes allow for corporate restructures.
 As discussed in more detail below, Pennsylvania and Illinois have each completed CD transactions.